hashicorp/terraform-provider-azurerm/website/docs/r/service_fabric_cluster.html.markdown

 * `application_ports` - (Optional) A `application_ports` block as defined below.

 * `ephemeral_ports` - (Optional) A `ephemeral_ports` block as defined below.

+* `reverse_proxy_endpoint_port` - (Optional) The Port used for the Reverse Proxy Endpoint  for this Node Type.
+Changing this will upgrade the cluster.

 ---